Riotinto Railway: Restoration for tourist use

 Since the late 1980s, several initiatives were carried out to recover the railway infrastructures and stop their deterioration.
 In this context, the company Río Tinto Minera transferred its historical heritage assets to the Fundación Río Tinto (FRT), an entity created in 1987 that carried out many of these tasks.
 The railway line became part of the heritage of the FRT.
 A study was carried out in 1990 on the possibilities of using the mining line for tourist purposes, although it was rejected due to its high cost.
 A second project, dated 1993, foresaw the rehabilitation of the railway line through several phases.
 Following these postulates, the recovery of the rolling stock and infrastructure was carried out, which included the restoration of the tracks and the rehabilitation of stations such as Zarandas-Naya or Los Frailes.
 Since the former Río Tinto-Estación facilities had been dismantled, the rehabilitation of the railway Since the former Río Tinto-Estación facilities had been dismantled, the rehabilitation of the trackbed began near the former Talleres Mina, erecting a new railway enclosure in order to accommodate visitors and trains.

-These operations allowed the partial reopening of the Riotinto railroad in November 1994.
+These operations allowed the partial reopening of the Riotinto Wailway in November 1994.
 A small section between Talleres Mina and Zarandas was initially reopened for service; in February 1997, the operating track was extended to Los Frailes station.
 From the historical rolling stock that was recovered during those years — including two steam locomotives — the Tourist Mining Train was formed, which offers recreational services along the old railway route.
 In turn, some locomotives and wagons were taken to be exhibited at the Riotinto Mining Museum.

 In total, about eleven kilometers of track were restored to service.
 A very different scenario applied to the rest of the old railway line.
 The route between Los Frailes and Manantiales remained untouched; although its recovery was initially planned, over the years it has not happened.
 The track between Las Mallas and Huelva has been dismantled for the most part, although some stations and bridges have remained unscathed.
 The track between the stations of Manantiales and Las Mallas has also disappeared.
 Much of this infrastructure dismantling can be attributed to the action of illegal scrap metal dealers, many of which proliferated after its abandonment during the 1980s.
 It should also be noted that an old section of the railway has been rehabilitated for cycling and pedestrian use, now called Vía verde de Riotinto, which runs between Zalamea la Real and Minas de Riotinto.